prisma/prisma1/content/04-Reference/03-API/04-Subscriptions.md

 }
 ```

-If you're interested in a direct relation trigger for subscriptions, [please join the discussion at GitHub](https://github.com/graphcool/feature-requests/issues/146).
+If you're interested in a direct relation trigger for subscriptions, [please join the discussion on GitHub](https://github.com/graphcool/feature-requests/issues/146).

-## Combining Subscriptions
+## Combining subscriptions

 You can subscribe to multiple mutations on the same type in one subscription.

-### Subscribe to all Changes to all Nodes
+### Subscribe to all changes to all nodes

-Using the `mutation_in` argument of the `filter` object, you can select the type of mutation that you want to subscribe on.
+Using the `mutation_in` argument of the `filter` object, you can select the type of mutation that you want to subscribe to.
 For example, to subscribe to the `createPost`, `updatePost` and `deletePost` mutations:

 ```graphql
 ---